 According to California employee rights, exempt individuals are required to earn at least twice the amount of minimum wage for a full time individual, on a monthly basis.

-In order to qualify as an exempt employee, the person must spend more than half their work time doing job duties considered exempt.
+To qualify as an exempt employee, the person must spend more than half their work time doing job duties considered exempt.
 If necessary, this can be done by performing a strict duties test.
-This is performed by the California Labor Commissioner and involves evaluating the employees work from a full week.
+This is performed by the California Labor Commissioner and involves evaluating the employees' work from a full week.

 California Labor Issue: 4.
 Meal and Rest Breaks